Bscott95/Homework1/README.md

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.

+## Notes
-## project is as described above.
+project is as described above.
 Code has been refactored and cleaned to standards in a logical manner.
-Comments are noted throughout both the HTML and CSS files for clarity on changes.
-For further questions, please contact me directly via the github platform.
+Comments are noted throughout both the HTML and CSS files for clarity on changes in the second commit.
+Latest commit does not include comments for cleanliness.
+For further questions, please contact me directly.